 David DeJongAssistant Professor of Religion

-David DeJong joined Hope College in 2020.
-He is a biblical scholar who focuses on the Hebrew Bible/Old Testament and its interpretation in ancient Judaism and early Christianity.
+David DeJong is a biblical scholar who focuses on the Hebrew Bible/Old Testament and its interpretation in ancient Judaism and early Christianity.
 In addition to courses in the Old Testament and its interpretation, he teaches "God and Humanity,” an introductory course that surveys the relationship between God and humanity in classic biblical and theological texts.
+He joined the Hope faculty in 2020.

 Areas of Expertise

 David’s area of expertise is in Deuteronomy and related literature.
-In particular, he is completing a book focused on the influence of Deuteronomy’s concept of “the prophet like Moses” in the history of Israelite prophecy.
-Other areas of interest include the history of biblical interpretation and the role of scriptural interpretation in the development of Judaism and Christianity in antiquity.
+His 2022 book, A Prophet like Moses: The Origin, History, and Influence of the Mosaic Prophetic Succession, focuses on the influence of Deuteronomy’s concept of “the prophet like Moses” in the history of Israelite prophecy.
+His other areas of interest include the history of biblical interpretation and the role of scriptural interpretation in the development of Judaism and Christianity in antiquity.

 - Ph.D., Christianity and Judaism in antiquity, University of Notre Dame, 2016